Gaktines/se_project_react/README.md

 This is an application using React to tell you what to wear depending on where you are located and the temperature where you aree at.
-The link to the backend for this project is here: https://github.com/Gaktines/se_project_express.git
+The link to the backend for this project is here: https://github.com/Gaktines/se_project_express.git  The domain for this is https://www.wtwr.ix.tc

 # Getting Started with Create React App